Matrax/MakeLoader/README.md

 MakeLoader is a program that generate for you all the C/C++ project folders and the makefile associated with it using all the sources files in the "Sources" directory.
 <br/><br/>
-MakeLoader is designed to work only with GCC or G++ for the compilation and the "ar" program for your static libraries.
-You can use these tools on Linux and Windows with Mingw-w64.
+MakeLoader is designed to work only with GCC or G++ for the compilation and the "ar" linux program for your static libraries.
+You can install these tools on Linux natively and on Windows with Msys2 or Cygwin.
 <br/><br/>
 MakeLoader will generate with the "create" command the makeloader.json file that contains all options used in the makefile and all the directories for your project.